vishalvirsingh/docker/README.md

    docker run -p 8081:8081 hellodocker
    ```

-For getting better clarity of above steps, you can see snapshot folder
+For getting better clarity of above steps, you can see snapshots folder in hellodocker project